DerekTBrown/pacmanity/README.md

 # Pacmanity
-Packages which were installed via pacman and yaourt
+Packages which installed via pacman and yaourt in your Arch Linux